Dani Olmo: Senior team

 Olmo earned his first senior team call-up in November 2019, for Euro 2020 qualifiers against Malta and Romania, after Spain had already qualified for the tournament.
 He debuted on 15 November as a substitute for Álvaro Morata in the 66th minute and scored three minutes later in the 7–0 home victory over Malta.
 Fellow debutant Pau Torres also scored, making it the first time that two Spaniards scored on their first cap in 30 years.

 On 24 May 2021, Olmo was included in Luis Enrique's 24-man squad for the UEFA Euro 2020.
 On 28 June, in the extra time of the round of 16 fixture against Croatia, he provided Morata and Mikel Oyarzabal with assists to set the score at 4–3 and 5–3 respectively.
 On 2 July, after the quarter-final 1–1 draw with Switzerland went to a penalty shoot-out, Olmo successfully converted his as Spain won 3–1.
 On 6 July, in the semi-final fixture against Italy, he provided Morata with an assist for an equalizer; however, another 1–1 draw went to another shoot-out with Olmo missing his penalty and Italy winning 4–2.

 Olmo was included in Luis de la Fuente's 22-man squad for the 2020 Summer Olympics, on 29 June 2021.
 On Spain's road to Olympic silver, Olmo contributed an assist in the 1–1 draw with Argentina, and a goal and an assist in the 5–2 victory over Ivory Coast.
 He was named a starter in the final that Spain lost 2–1 to Brazil.

+On 11 November 2022, Olmo was named in Luis Enrique's 26-man squad for the 2022 FIFA World Cup.
+In their opening group stage match against Costa Rica, Olmo scored the first goal and assisted the seventh as they won 7–0, becoming Spain's biggest win at a World Cup.
+He also played in the 1–1 draw against Germany, and the 2–1 defeat to Japan.
+He also started in Spain's round of 16 match against Morocco, which Spain went on to lose 3–0 on penalties following a 0–0 draw after extra time.

+On 7 June 2024, Olmo was selected in the 26-man squad for the UEFA Euro 2024.
+He scored his first goal in the European competition in a 4–1 victory over Georgia in the round of 16.
+In the quarter-final match against Germany, he was awarded player of the match, scoring a goal and providing an assist in a 2–1 victory after extra time.
+Olmo scored his third goal of the tournament in a 2–1 victory over France.
+In the final against England, he played a crucial role in the 2–1 victory with a goal-line clearance in the 90th minute.
+With 3 goals in the tournament, he was awarded the Golden Boot in a 6-way tie.